stormpath/stormpath-documentation/source/auth_z.rst

 .. only:: rest

   Since authorization enforcement is handled by `one of Stormpath's integrations <https://docs.stormpath.com/home/>`_, the primary usefulness of the REST API is in retrieving a user's permissions.
-These permissions can either be found in the customData tied a the user (i.e. the Account resource) or to their role (i.e. a Group resource associated to the Account).

 .. only:: csharp or vbnet

-  (dotnet.todo)

-  .. only:: csharp

-  .. only:: vbnet
+  Since authorization enforcement is typically handled by `one of Stormpath's integrations <https://docs.stormpath.com/home/>`_, the primary usefulness of the .NET SDK is in retrieving a user's permissions and building custom authorization logic.

 .. only:: java